This imitation crab dip is a whip-it-up-in-no-time, perfect appetizer that will get scarfed up quickly!

 How To Make Imitation Crab Dip

-The only part that requires a little bit of time is to chill the imitation crab dip before serving it.
+And, the only part that requires a little bit of time is to chill the imitation crab dip before serving it.

-- Cream Cheese – Kraft Philadelphia Cream Cheese (Amazon) is my go-to brand.
+- Cream Cheese – Kraft Philadelphia Cream Cheese is my go-to brand.
 Cream cheese is great for making dips, desserts, and even spreading on a piece of toast with some jelly.
 Mmm!

 - Sour Cream – Cream cheese and sour cream seem to go hand in hand when it comes to dip recipes.
 This recipe is no exception.
 There’s just something about this combination that really works!